Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Introduction

 Disaster management issues that have been integrated with novel concepts such as \ac{AI}, \ac{ML}, and Blockchain have also been analyzed in detail in different surveys.
-In \cite{2018Nunawath}, a systematic review has been conducted about the \ac{AI} applications that analyze and process social media big data for efficient disaster management.
-In \cite{Sun2020AI}, an overview of current applications of \ac{AI} in disaster management during mitigation, preparedness, response, and recovery phases has been provided.
-In \cite{2021Chamola}, the \ac{ML} algorithms and how they can be combined with other technologies to address disaster and pandemic management have been examined in detail.
-A survey on the integration of Blockchain with aerial communications for disaster management has been provided in \cite{kumar2021blockchain}.
+In \cite{2018Nunawath}, a systematic review was conducted on the \ac{AI} applications that analyzed and processed social media big data for efficient disaster management.
+In \cite{Sun2020AI}, an overview of the current applications of \ac{AI} in disaster management during mitigation, preparedness, response, and recovery phases was provided.
+In \cite{2021Chamola}, the \ac{ML} algorithms and how they could be combined with other technologies to address disaster and pandemic management were examined in detail.
+A survey on the integration of Blockchain with aerial communications for disaster management was provided in \cite{kumar2021blockchain}.